 who will deliver an online presentation on:

-An example of this commitment is the McEwen Copper project at Los Azules in Argentina, which serves as a model of environmental stewardship.
-This project places environmental care at the forefront and ensures that its ESG standards remain strong and uncompromising.
-Los Azules represents the mine of the future; designed to be environmentally responsible, visually appealing, supportive of employee well-being, and capable of challenging negative perceptions of the industry.
-Beyond its environmental leadership, Los Azules is also a world-class copper deposit and is set to become one of the world’s first regenerative copper mines when it begins operations in 2030.
+Its design places advanced environmental standards at the forefront, ensuring that ESG principles remain uncompromising.
+Los Azules represents the mine of the future; built to be environmentally responsible, visually appealing, supportive of employee well-being, and capable of reshaping negative perceptions of the industry.
+In addition to its environmental leadership, Los Azules is a world-class copper deposit and is expected to become one of the world’s first regenerative copper mines when operations begin in 2030.

 About our presenter: